Technology beating Classroom Education

 A major revolution in education has been the introduction of digital tutoring.
-Vedantu, a leading platform in online tutoring allows teachers to tutor students digitally over the internet.
+Vedantu, one of the leading edtech startups allows teachers to tutor students digitally over the internet.
 The tutoring lessons can be attended in real time, with the help of WAVE that provides a virtual learning environment.

-Another popular name in the learning app industry is mGuru.
+Another popular name in the edtech startups is mGuru.
 It seeks to provide an interactive learning environment for Maths and English.
 The aim is to accelerate a child’s academic growth, imparting the basic literacy and numerical skills to all.

 The Final Verdict